People all across the globe are working to push the boundaries on what it means to become one of the most modern cities in the world.

 Helsinki has made clear strides toward becoming a new modern city with their technological advancements, social progress, and modern Scandinavian architecture.
 Connecting to the internet is never a problem because Helsinki, the most developed city in Finland, has free Wi-Fi zones across the entire city.
 Culturally, Finland has been years ahead of most countries when it comes to generous maternity and paternity leave and recognizing same-sex civil partnerships, which it established into law in 2002.
 Helsinki also has eight universities and even more schools within its city limits, conveying the importance of education in this society.
 Although a famous neoclassical cathedral dominates Helsinki’s skyline, the city has plenty of sleek modern buildings in its design district.

-Bangalore has shown tremendous growth in its IT sector because of its people’s innovative spirit.
+Bangalore, also known as Bengaluru has shown tremendous growth in its IT sector because of its people’s innovative spirit.
 Western nations began outsourcing companies like Dell and LinkedIn to Bangalore because of the high-quality work produced with cheaper labor, and this helped to create millions of jobs for Indian engineers.
-Today, Bangalore’s popular Bagmane Tech Park, a complex of offices, factories, and research institutes, is moving beyond being an outsource hub.
-The number of domestic companies is rising because the local talent have started producing their own big ideas and becoming entrepreneurs themselves.
+Today, Bangalore’s popular Bagmane Tech Park, a complex of offices, factories, and research institutes, is moving beyond being an outsourcing hub.
+The number of domestic companies is rising because the local talent has started producing their own big ideas and becoming entrepreneurs themselves.
 Now, Bangalore is responsible for more than half of India’s cutting-edge biotech industry.

 With a massive population of over 14 million, Shanghai is China’s most populous city and one of the largest metropolitan areas in the world.
 As the city has grown, it has changed rapidly to make accommodations for its people.
 Over the last few decades, a massive financial center has been created in Shanghai to rival the top in the world.
 Now, the city is a major leader in the world economy.
 The Pudong Economic Zone was created for overseas investments, and it has had success in absorbing overseas capital and generating more economic development in Shanghai.
 The shining glass bodies of modern skyscrapers rule the sky, and at nighttime, their bright lights look spectacular.